 The bill amends several sections of the North Dakota Century Code related to hunting, fishing, and gun dog activity fees, as well as licensing requirements for hunting guides and outfitters.
-Key changes include adjustments to various license fees, such as increasing the nonresident small game hunting license fee from $101 to $150, and the resident big game hunting license fee from $30 to $35.
+Key changes include adjustments to various license and permit fees, such as increasing the nonresident small game hunting license fee from $101 to $150, and the resident big game hunting license fee from $30 to $35.
 Additionally, the bill modifies the fees for fishing outfitter licenses, raising the resident fee from $100 to $250 and the nonresident fee from $400 to $500.
 It also introduces a new fee structure for gun dog training permits, including a $20 fee for resident professional trainers and a $100 fee for nonresident trainers bringing more than four dogs into the state.

 Statutes affected: